cloudemprise/cfn-ovpn-cli/README.md

 iptables is a user-space utility program that can configure the Linux kernel packet filtering framework as well as NAT and other packet mangling tasks.
 Various modules can be side-loaded to extend its complex filtering capabilities.

-During Stage-2 of the Cloudformation Stack build process, **cfn-ovpn-cli** installs and configures iptables in a statefull posture within the Public and Private Virtual Linux Servers.
+During Stage-2 of the Cloudformation Stack build process, **cfn-ovpn-cli** installs and configures iptables in a stateful posture within the Public and Private Virtual Linux Servers.
 Strict rules delineate distinct traffic domains for localhost services, the AWS instance metadata service (IMDS) and forwarded NAT VPN client traffic.
 As a precautionary measure VPN clients are denied routes to the local LAN.

 * input pings are open to the world but rate limited
 * input ssh is also rate limited